karljgriffin/karljgriffin/README.md

 - 👋 Hi, I’m @karljgriffin
-- 👀 I’m interested in combining chemistry w/ coding
+- 👀 I’m interested in coding as a hobby
 - 🌱 I’m currently learning Python and SQL, while doing a PhD in Chemistry at University College Dublin
-- 💞️ I’m looking to collaborate on ... we'll see!
 - 📫 How to reach me ... karl.griffin@ucdconnect.ie

 <!---